 Not the Answer/ Offshore Oil Drilling

 Surfrider's Not the Answer campaign is focused on opposing the expansion of offshore drilling in the United States.
-Surfrider chapters across the country are advocating for legislation and administrative decisions that will prohibit the exploration, development, or production of oil and gas in state and federal waters.
-Current priorities of the Not the Answer campaign include: 1) Opposing proposed seismic exploration for oil and gas resources off the Mid- and South Atlantic coasts; 2) Opposing federal legislation that would expand offshore drilling into new areas; 3) Supporting state and federal moratoria on offshore oil and gas development; 4) Participating in Hands Across the Sand events to demonstrate grassroots support for protecting our coasts from offshore drilling; and 5) Influencing the upcoming Five Year OCS Drilling Plan for 2017-2022.
+Surfrider chapters across the country are advocating for legislation and agency decisions that will prohibit the exploration, development, or production of oil and gas in state and federal waters.
+Current priorities of the Not the Answer campaign include: 1) Influencing the upcoming Five Year OCS Drilling Plan for 2017-2022; 2) Opposing federal legislation that would expand offshore drilling into new areas; 3) Opposing proposed seismic exploration for oil and gas resources off the Mid- and South Atlantic coasts; 4) Supporting state and federal moratoria on offshore oil and gas development; 5) Participating in Hands Across the Sand events to demonstrate grassroots support for protecting our coasts from offshore drilling.
 (Photo Credit: Angie Gustavson: Volusia-Flagler Chapter)

 For decades our coasts were protected from offshore oil drilling.
 Unfortunately, circumstances changed in 2008 when President Bush lifted a White House moratorium on offshore drilling.
 Congress later followed suit by allowing a federal ban on drilling to expire.
 Now, decision makers at the state and federal levels are examining ways to capitalize on the lifted moratoria and erect new platforms along our coastlines.